 Also Called: Phlebitis, Post-Thrombotic Syndrome, Venous Insufficiency, Venous Leg Ulcer

 On this page, you’ll learn about Superficial Vein Thrombophlebitis symptoms, causes, diagnosis and treatment options.
 If you or someone you love is suffering from this condition, call us to schedule a complimentary consultation in St. George, Utah.

-Superficial vein thrombophlebitis is vein inflammation due to a blood clot located just below the skin’s surface.
+This condition is a vein inflammation caused by a blood clot located just below the skin’s surface.
 The clot causes pain, irritation, and may hinder blood flow.
-Superficial vein thrombophlebitis is generally caused by an injury to the vein and appears in veins where blood flows slower than normal – such as varicose veins.
+This condition is generally caused by an injury to the vein and appears in veins where blood flows slower than normal – such as varicose veins.
 Treatment options include anti-inflammatory medication and warm compresses.

 - Redness and inflammation of the skin

 - Pain and tenderness

 - Darkening of the skin

 - Recent surgery

 - Oral contraceptives

 The diagnosis is done by a combination of a focused medical history/physical exam and medical imaging.
 Usually, an in-office ultrasound is quickly done and can diagnose the problem.